compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 You will need to define a data structure for a kd-tree.
 Since a kd-tree is a binary tree, we can use a similar recursive node structure as for a binary tree.
-Basically a tree consists of nodes, where a node stores some information about the node and a pointer to its left and right child.
+Basically a tree consists of nodes, where a node stores some information about the node and pointers to its left and right child.

-Specifically, a kd-tree node will need to know its type (is it a regular node or a leaf node); if a leaf node, it will need to know the point that's inside it; otherwise, if a vertical node, it will need to know the x-value of the vertical line through it; or if a horizontaal node, the y-value of the horizontal line through it.
+A kd-tree node will need to know its type (is it a regular node or a leaf node); if a leaf node, it will need to know the point inside it; otherwise, if a vertical node, it will need to know the x-value of the vertical line through it; if a horizontal node, it will need to know the y-value of the horizontal line through it.

-An example of such a node for a kd-tree is below.
+An example of a kd-tree node is below (feel free to modify it as needed by your code).

 ```
 typedef struct _treeNode {
 	point2D p;
 	          /* If this is a leaf node,  p represents the point stored in this leaf.
                   If this is not a leaf node,  p represents the horizontal or vertical line
                   stored in this node.
 For a vertical line, p.y is
 				  ignored.
 For a horizontal line, p.x is ignored
                   */
 	int type;
 		  / * this can be HORIZONAL, VERTICAL, or LEAAF
                     depending whether the node splits with a horizontal line or  vertical line.
                     (note: this should be an enum).
                   */
 	treeNode  *left, *right;
 		/* left/below and right/above children. */
 } treeNode;
 ```

-A kd-tree data structure will store the pointer to the node that's the root of the tree.
-It's usually useful to store the number of points in the tree, so we'll do that:
+A kd-tree will store the pointer to the node that's the root of the tree.
+It's  useful to store the number of points in the tree, and also the heightt, so we'll do that:

 ```
 typedef struct _kdtree{
    treeNode* root;     //root of the tree
    int n;              //number of leaves/points  in the tree
-   intt height;            //its height
+   int height;         //its height
 } kdtree;
    ```